h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 The Error-Cause attribute is defined in {{RFC5176}}.
 The "Table of Attributes" section given in {{RFC5176}} Section 3.6 permits that attribute to appear in CoA-NAK and Disconnect-NAK packets.
 As no other packet type is listed, the implication is that the Error-Cause attribute cannot appear in any other packet.  {{RFC7930}} also permits Error-Cause to appear in Protocol-Error packets.

 However, {{?RFC5080}} Section 2.6.1 suggests that Error-Cause may appear in Access-Reject packets.
 No reference is given for this change from {{RFC5176}}.
-There is not even an acknowledgement that this suggestion is a change from any previous specification.
+There is not even an acknowledgment that this suggestion is a change from any previous specification.
 We correct that issue here.

 This specification updates {{RFC5176}} to allow the Error-Cause attribute to appear in Access-Reject packets.
 It is RECOMMENDED that implementations include the Error-Cause attribute in Access-Reject packets where appropriate.